 - Protect your .htpassword file.
 The .htpassword file you created in the previous step contains encrypted passwords that someone could use brute force methods to guess.
 It must be placed in a location that the web servers can access.
 However it should not be accessible to the general public via the web.
 You can place it in the same directory as your password-protected files, if you are not worried about authorized users having access to this file.
 Otherwise, you can place it in a separate protected directory that only "wwwsrv:http-ftp" has access to, and give it a .htaccess file such as:

-order deny,allow deny from all IndexIgnore .htaccessto prevent any http-based or anonymous FTP access.
+order deny,allow deny from all IndexIgnore .htaccessto prevent any http-based access.

 - Create a .htaccess file in the directory you wish to serve password protected pages from.
 This file should have the following contents:

 AuthType Basic AuthName "My secret pages" AuthUserFile /path/to/directory/.htpassword require valid-user order deny,allow allow from all

 "AuthName" can be any string that you wish to appear on the password dialogue box that people will see when they are asked for a password.
 "AuthUserFile" must be the full path to the .htpassword file.